CityOfPhiladelphia/phila.gov-router/README.md

 ## tips
 - You can use sites like [regex101](https://regex101.com) to test your regular expressions.
-- You can use [tsv-pretty](https://ebay.github.io/tsv-utils-dlang/#tsv-pretty) to format the file to be more readable.

 ## deployment
 Deployment will happen automatically via github actions